JackJPowell/hass-unfoldedcircle/README.md

 2. Manual Installation:
    1. Download or clone this repository
    2. Copy the contents of the folder **custom_components/unfoldedcircle** into the same file structure on your Home Assistant instance
-      - An easy way to do this is using the [Samba add-on](https://www.home-assistant.io/getting-started/configuration/#editing-configuration-via-sambawindows-networking), but feel free to do so however you want
    3. Restart your Home Assistant instance and then proceed to the _Configuration_ section below.

 While the manual installation above seems like less steps, it's important to note that you will not be able to see updates to this custom component unless you are subscribed to the watch list.
 You will then have to repeat each step in the process.
 By using HACS, you'll be able to see that an update is available and easily update the custom component.
 Trust me, HACS is the worth the small upfront investment to get it setup.